Milan Gajić (footballer, born 1996)

-Milan Gajić (Милан Гајић; born 28 January 1996) is a Serbian professional footballer who plays as a right-back for Russian club CSKA Moscow.
+Milan Gajić (Милан Гајић; born 28 January 1996) is a Serbian professional footballer who plays as a right-back or left-back for Russian club CSKA Moscow.

 Club career

 Early career

-Born in the eastern Slavonian city of Vukovar, Croatia, Gajić spent his childhood in the northern Serbian city of Pančevo.
-He began practicing football at the age of six with Dinamo Pančevo.
+Born in the eastern Slavonian city of Vukovar, Croatia, Gajić spent his childhood in the northern Serbian city of Pančevo where he began practicing football at the age of six with Dinamo Pančevo.
 He was subsequently recruited by OFK Beograd, making his senior debut in the 2013–14 campaign.
 Afterwards, Gajić was a first team regular for two seasons, collecting 46 league appearances and scoring four goals.

 Bordeaux

 On 22 July 2015, Gajić signed a five-year contract with French club Bordeaux.
 His transfer from OFK Beograd reportedly cost Bordeaux €800,000.
 Initially, Gajić saw little playing time as he was the team's second choice to starting right back Youssouf Sabaly.

 Red Star Belgrade

 On 4 February 2019, Gajić signed a 3.5-year contract with Red Star Belgrade.
 Although Red Star qualified for the 2019–20 UEFA Champions League, coach Vladan Milojević and Red Star's management opted not to register Gajić in their 23-man Champions League squad, ultimately choosing Marko Gobeljić as the starting right-back.